Aguila Saleh Issa: Biography

-Aguila Saleh Issa was born on January 11, 1944, in the town of Al Qubbah, Libya.
+Aguila Saleh Issa was born on 11 January 1944, in the town of Al Qubbah, Libya.

-Following the 2014 Libyan Parliamentary election, Aguila Saleh Issa was elected as parliament speaker, but was forced to flee to Tobruk along with the rest of the Libyan House of Representatives after Tripoli was seized by militias.
+Following the 2014 Libyan parliamentary election, Aguila Saleh Issa was elected as Parliament Speaker but was forced to flee to Tobruk along with the rest of the Libyan House of Representatives after Tripoli was seized by militias.

-On February 20, 2015, Aguila Saleh Issa's residence was the target of bombing by ISIL militants in the town of Al Qubbah.
+On 20 February 2015, Aguila Saleh Issa's residence was the target of bombing by ISIL militants in the town of Al Qubbah.
 In what became known as Al Qubbah bombings, bombs also targeted a petrol station and a police station.
-It was one of the deadliest attacks in Libya since the end of the 2011 civil war, resulting in a total of at least 40 people killed, although it was not clear how many died in the attack on his residence.
+It was one of the deadliest attacks in Libya since the end of the 2011 Civil War, resulting in a total of at least 40 people killed, although it was not clear how many died in the attack on his residence.
 ISIL said that the attacks were carried out in retaliation for the 2015 Egyptian military intervention in Libya.

-On September 20th, 2021, Saleh announced his intention to temporarily withdraw from parliament in order to run as a candidate for president in the 2021 Libyan general election.
+On 20 September 2021, Aguila Saleh Issa announced his intention to temporarily withdraw from parliament in order to run as a candidate for president in the 2021 Libyan general election.